You're thinking about moving to Bangkok but you're not sure if there are more pros than cons about living in Bangkok?

-- 🛒 7/Eleven stores everywhere.
-You never realize how convenient it is to be able to buy toothpaste at 4am until you've been living in Thailand for a while and you travel to a city where they don't have 7/Eleven.
+- 🛒 7-Eleven stores everywhere.
+You never realize how convenient it is to be able to buy toothpaste at 4 am until you've been living in Thailand for a while and you travel to a city or country where they don't have 7-Eleven.

 - 🍜 Street Food.
-Tasty and cheap food at every corners, at any time of the day.
-There's always something cooking in Bangkok.
+Delicious and cheap food at every corner, at any time of the day.
+Thai food is undeniably the best thing about Thailand.

 - 🚖 Cheap Transportation.
-Don't need to take the risk to drink and drive or to carry your bags across the city.
-Taxis are cheap, reliable and everywhere.
-You also have taxi moto for short distance and rush hour, the BTS/MRT (public transport)...
+In Bangkok, you don't need to take the risk to drink and drive or to carry your bags across the city.
+Taxis are cheap, reliable, and everywhere.
+You also have taxi moto for a short distance and rush hour, the BTS/MRT (public transport)...

 - 🇹🇭 Thai People.
 Because it's so much better to be surrounded by people relax and smiling rather than (*insert what you hate about the people where you're from*).

-- 🏝 It's an attractive destination.
-Meaning, as an expat, you've got more chances to see your friends and family come over to see you that if you lived in a farm in Sri Lanka.
-Bangkok have over 30 millions visitors each year and I bet your friends are gonna be part of them.
+- 🏝 It's an Attractive Destination.
+Meaning, as an expat, you've got more chances to see your friends and family come over to see you that if you lived on a farm in Sri Lanka.
+Bangkok has over 30 million visitors each year and I bet your friends are gonna be part of them.

 - ✈️ Cheap flights.
-Because it's a popular destination, it's one of the cheapest place in the world to travel from, for domestic and international flights.
+Because it's a popular destination, it's one of the cheapest places in the world to travel from, for domestic and international flights.
 From Bangkok, it will cost you as low as 20$ if you want to fly to Phuket and 220$ to Tokyo.

 And honestly, if I keep digging I can keep this list going on and on.

 If you're ok with hot weather, Thailand would probably be heaven on earth for you too.

 The quality of life you have, the value you get for your money and the access to services is just too good to be true.

-- 🎉 Clubs and bars open every nights of the week.
+- 🎉 Clubs and Bars open every night of the week.
 I come from the countryside in France and let say that Sunday to Wednesday isn't really full of options.
 In Bangkok, you can party any night.